iCliniq Logo

 What Are the Prenatal Tests to Screen for Genetic Abnormalities?

-Routine tests like integrated screening and cell-free DNA screening (also called non-invasive prenatal testing or NIPT) are carried out, including blood tests, done to find out the chances of chromosomal abnormalities like Down syndrome, Edward's syndrome, or Patau's syndrome.
+Routine tests, including blood tests, are carried out, including integrated screening and cell-free DNA screening (also called non-invasive prenatal testing or NIPT), to determine the chances of chromosomal abnormalities like Down syndrome, Edward's syndrome, or Patau's syndrome.

-In cases with echogenic cardiac focus, suspecting a chromosomal mutation, amniocentesis is requested.
-In amniocentesis, the amniotic fluid present in the sac is collected with the help of a long needle inserted along the abdominal wall guided by ultrasound.
+In cases with echogenic cardiac focus, amniocentesis is requested if a chromosomal mutation is suspected.
+In amniocentesis, the amniotic fluid present in the sac is collected with the help of a long needle inserted along the abdominal wall, guided by ultrasound.
 A small sample of amniotic fluid is sent for testing.
 The results are highly accurate in predicting possible birth defects.

-A detailed ultrasound is done to look for chromosomal mutations and followed by amniocentesis is done.
-If the cells of amniotic fluid show a genetic mutation, a genetic counselor will inform about all the possible outcomes for the child.
-The parents are informed and they prepare for the baby.
+A detailed ultrasound is done to look for chromosomal mutations, followed by amniocentesis.
+If the amniotic fluid cells show a genetic mutation, a genetic counselor will inform the child about all the possible outcomes.
+The parents are informed, and they prepare for the baby.
 If not, the decision is left to the parents alone.
 If there is no suspected genetic mutation or no detected abnormalities in amniocentesis there is no cause of concern.
-The doctors will continuously monitor the fetus through ultrasound scanning.
-The echogenic focus is recorded and studied.

-Also after birth, the child is carefully observed for any conditions or genetic defects.
-The cardiac functions are also monitored.
-As the child is not showing any symptoms till the age of two years, the health of the baby is fine and everything seems perfect.
-Nothing stops the child from growing up healthy.
+The doctors continuously monitor the fetus through ultrasound scanning, recording, and studying the echogenic focus.
+Also, after birth, the child is carefully observed for any conditions or genetic defects, and the cardiac functions are also monitored.
+As the child does not show any symptoms until the age of two, the baby's health is fine, and everything seems perfect.
+Nothing stops a child from growing up healthy.

 What Is the Treatment and Prognosis?